-Whether its push notifications or chatbot conversations, does cognitive science suggest anything about an optimal volume or frequency for ideal engagement?
+Whether it's push notifications or chatbot conversations, does cognitive science suggest anything about an optimal volume or frequency for ideal engagement?

 It is not about the quantity.
-From a cognitive science perspective, when an employee is working on an issue and focuses on fixing it, the notification telling him how to solve it will be a pain reliever and will make him feel good.
-The conversation from a chatbot lasting for less than 50 seconds and focusing on the same issue might act as a de-stressor and lead to higher performance and, thus, the elevated emotional state.
+From a cognitive science perspective, when an employee is working on an issue and focuses on fixing it, the notification telling him how to solve it will be a pain reliever and make him feel good.
+The conversation from a chatbot lasting for less than 50 seconds and focusing on the same issue might act as a de-stressor and lead to higher performance and, thus, an elevated emotional state.

 However, if the alert suggests something completely irrelevant, it will be the point of irritation.
-If the conversation does not solve the problem in less than 50 seconds, it would mean that an employee would have to pay his attention to the bot and not the problem.
+If the conversation does not solve the problem in less than 50 seconds, it would mean that an employee would have to pay attention to the bot and not the problem.

 One of the consequences of digital transformation is that now an employee is asked to use about twenty digital applications in his work environment, and 3/4 of these applications are critical for his business.
 Moreover, business apps add more and more extensions and features to their products, which leads to what Denis refers to as functional obesity.
-Professionals are not using all of the apps’ functionalities because there are too many of them to remember.
+Professionals are not using all of the apps’ functionalities because there are too many to remember.

-The objective of cognitive science, in this case is, to use the best mechanisms of thought, memory, and understanding in a training vocation in the employee experience.
+The objective of cognitive science, in this case, is, to use the best mechanisms of thought, memory, and understanding in a training vocation in the employee experience.

 Another important fact is that younger generations, who are digital natives, have worse long-term memory, but better association creation.
 If they see how any application works once, they can understand how the similar one would work.
-For anyone with kids, they can surely relate to how fast young children can go from being shown where to find the photo album to being able to open a new email and start typing away.
+For anyone with kids, they can surely relate to how fast young children can go from being shown where to find the photo album to open a new email and start typing away.